PapirusDevelopmentTeam/papirus-filezilla-themes/README.md

 **NOTE:** If you maintainer and want be in the list please create an issue or send a pull request.

+### Windows

+On Windows machine, you can install the Papirus themes in just two steps:

+1. Download the zip archive attached to the [latest release](https://github.com/PapirusDevelopmentTeam/papirus-filezilla-themes/releases/latest).
+2. Unzip the folders to `<installition_path>\resources` (usually `C:\Program Files\FileZilla FTP Client\resources`).

 ###  Manual Install

 1. Install dependencies: